lucemia/slides/slides/micropipeline.md

 wf.add(TaskA('a'), TaskB('b'))
 ```

-___It controlled that to run TaskB, the TaskA should be done first.
-And the output of TaskA will become TaskB's input later.
-TaskFlow also included `Linear`, `Unordered`, and `Graph` flow and the ability to combine them together and create a really complex flow controller___
+___TaskFlow has Task and Flow.
+Task defined the work.
+Flow controlled how to execute them.
+To run TaskB, the TaskA should be done first.
+And the output of TaskA will become TaskB's input later.___

+### TaskFlow

+___TaskFlow has differnt flow included `Linear`, `Unordered`, and `Graph`.
+Therefore, it has ability to create a really complex work flow.___

 ### Luigi